 Although surrogacy in Canada is a possibility, it can take months and years to find a competent surrogate and be successful.

 Surrogacy in Canada is not like surrogacy programs in countries such as the U.S. The prospective parents are the ones doing the research – something a hired surrogacy consultant would do.
 However, there are some advantages to it.

-The laws that govern surrogacy in Canada are implemented in different ways in different provinces, but the federal law recognizes that surrogacy contracts are possible.
+In Canada, the laws that govern surrogacy are implemented in different ways in different provinces, but the federal law recognizes that surrogacy contracts are possible.
 It also recognizes that married and co-habitational couples of any sexuality as well as single men and woman can sign a gestational carrier agreement in the country.